httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 Clients are not likely to send updates to CACHE_DIGEST over the lifetime of a connection; it is expected that servers will separately track what cacheable responses have been sent previously on the same connection, using that knowledge in conjunction with that provided by CACHE_DIGEST.

+Servers MUST ignore CACHE_DIGEST frames sent on a stream other than 0.

 ### Querying the Digest for a Value {#querying}